ncdc/kcp/README.md

 * Dynamically add more **compute** capacity as demand increases - not just nodes, but entire Kubernetes clusters

 ### Massive scale
+* Model "organizations" as a way to group and manage "workspaces" (logical clusters).
+Support upwards of 10,000 organizations.
-* 1,000,000 workspaces (logical clusters) in a single installation/setup
+* 1,000,000 workspaces in a single installation
-* 10,000 organizations
-* 1,000 shards (a shard is a `kcp` instance that holds a subset of organization and workspace content)
+* Span across 1,000 shards (a shard is a `kcp` instance that holds a subset of organization and workspace content)
+* This area is under active investigation.
+Stay tuned for more details!

 ### Local Kubernetes Development?